garrandall/popular-music-data/tracks/paparazzi-xzibit.md

 It's a shame
-niggaz in the rap game
+niggas in the rap game
 only for the money and the fame
 EXTRA LARGE
 It's a shame
-niggaz in the rap game
+niggas in the rap game
 only for the money and the fame
 Paparazzi